Icertis Secures $150 Million to Accelerate Leadership in Contract Lifecycle Management

-BELLEVUE, Wash., Oct.
-31, 2022 /PRNewswire/ -- Icertis, the contract intelligence company that pushes the boundaries of what's possible with Contract Lifecycle Management (CLM), announced it has secured $150 million in funding comprised of a revolving credit facility and convertible financing from Silicon Valley Bank.
+BELLEVUE, Wash. and PUNE, India, Nov.
+1, 2022 /PRNewswire/ -- Icertis, the contract intelligence company that pushes the boundaries of what's possible with Contract Lifecycle Management (CLM), announced it has secured $150 million in funding comprised of a revolving credit facility and convertible financing from Silicon Valley Bank.

 "Customers across all verticals are using our AI-driven contract intelligence platform to digitally memorialize the purpose of every commercial relationship and ensure the intent of those agreements is fully realized.
 We continue to see strong momentum with our clear value proposition as we help customers become more agile, drive efficiencies, and respond to market challenges like inflation, sanctions, economic slowdown, and supply chain disruptions," said Rajat Bahri, CFO of Icertis.
 "This new funding from Silicon Valley Bank is a major vote of confidence in our growth trajectory, enhancing our already strong capital position, and enabling us to lean in to capture market share and build towards the next exciting chapter in our company's journey."